selten/galaxy-grafana-dashboard-setup/README.md

 5. On the left hand side, open the '+' and select 'Import'.
 6. Copy the JSON from https://github.com/usegalaxy-eu/grafana-dashboards/blob/master/Galaxy%20User%20Statistics.json
 7. Paste this into the `Or paste JSON` section and press 'Load'.
 8. The dashboard will now have been created.
-Please note that this dashboard is the one in use by usegalaxy.eu, so therefore adjustments might need to be made.
+Please note that this dashboard is the one in use by `usegalaxy.eu`, so therefore adjustments might need to be made.